EmanueleCosenza/polyphemus/README.md

    ```sh
    conda create -n polyphemus-env python=3.7
    ```
-   An alternative is to install Python 3.7 and create a new virtual environment with `venv`.
+   Alternatively, you can install Python 3.7 and create a new virtual environment using `venv`.

 2. **Install the Required Python Packages:**
    Navigate to the directory where the repository is cloned and install the required packages from `requirements.txt`: